bethelsamson1/foodGenerator/README.md

 Go to the folder, open main, open the file named "mainGUI.py" this will pop up a shell in python
 # Third
 Click run -> run module and youre done!
+Add code for necessary food items to be generated